Factbox: Close races in the battle for U.S. Senate

 Indiana

-State Treasurer Richard Mourdock, a Tea Party favorite, defeated Senator Richard Lugar in the 2012 Republican primary, complaining that the incumbent was not conservative enough.
+State Treasurer Richard Mourdock, a favorite of the conservative Tea Party movement, defeated Senator Richard Lugar in the 2012 Republican primary, complaining that the incumbent was not conservative enough.

+But Mourdock may be too conservative for his Republican-leaning state.
+He had been running neck-and-neck with Democrat Joe Donnelly, a House of Representatives member since 2007, until Mourdock defended his position on abortion by saying that pregnancy resulting from rape was "something God intended to happen."

-A poll released on Friday, after Mourdock made some more controversial comments about rape and abortion, showed Donnelly with a lead of 11 percentage points.
+A poll released on Friday showed Donnelly with a lead of 11 percentage points.

 Virginia

-Former Governors George Allen and Tim Kaine are battling to fill the Senate seat being vacated by retiring Democrat Jim Webb, who ousted Allen from the Senate job six years ago.
+Republican George Allen and Democrat Tim Kaine, both former governors, are battling to fill the Senate seat being vacated by retiring Democrat Jim Webb, who ousted Allen from the Senate job six years ago.

 Kaine, a former Democratic Party chairman, is running left of center; Allen, son of Hall-of-Fame football coach George Allen, is running to the right.